CZ-NIC/knot/doc/configuration.rst

 .. _dnstap: http://dnstap.info/

-``synth-record`` - Automatic forward/reverse records
+``synth-record`` -- Automatic forward/reverse records
 ----------------------------------------------------

-This module is able to synthesize either forward or reverse records for given prefix and subnet.
+This module is able to synthesize either forward or reverse records for a given prefix and subnet.

 Records are synthesized only if the query can't be satisfied from the zone.
 Both IPv4 and IPv6 are supported.

-*Note: long names are snipped for readability.*
+*Note: Long names are snipped for readability.*

 Automatic forward records
 -------------------------